Apothecary (film): Reception

-Paresh C Palicha of Rediff movies praised Suresh Gopi's performance and noted that the film could have been better.
+Paresh C. Palicha of Rediff Movies praised Suresh Gopi's performance but noted that the film could have been better, adding that the film "does not have any subtlety, [and] everything that the director wishes to convey has been overtly pronounced by the actors through their dialogues."
 Nicy, V.P. of International Business Times, wrote that Apothecary is a must watch.
 She also praised performance of Jayasurya.